 Text.Contains( "Red roses", "Red" ) // Returns true

 Here, the function checks if the text string “Red roses” contains the substring “Red”.
-As “Red” is indeed a part of “Red roses”, the function returns true.
+Since “Red” is indeed a part of “Red roses”, the function returns true.

-However, the Text.Contains function is naturally case sensitive.
-Observe the following example:
+As the example shows, the Text.Contains function is naturally case-sensitive.
+Observe another example:

 Text.Contains( "Red roses", "red" ) // Returns false